-The Easing of Restrictions in 2008
+The Easing of Restrictions in the Summer of 2008

 In 2008, the WFP warned that food shortages and hunger had worsened to levels not seen since the late 1990s.
 Not only was the country confronting the results of decades of poor agricultural planning and large-scale floods in 2007, but also shipments declined significantly from the two largest bilateral food providers, China and South Korea.
 According to the WFP, as of the end of June 2008, bilateral food imports and aid totaled 110,000 MT, compared to 738,000 MT for the same period in 2007.
-In April 2008, the WFP agency issued a call for more international donations and for the North Korean government to relax its restrictions on donor activities.
+48 In April 2008, the WFP agency issued a call for more international